Project-MONAI/tutorials/detection/README.md

   <img src="luna16_tfevent.png" alt="detection train curve")
 </p>

+With a single DGX1V 16G GPU, it took around 55 hours to train 300 epochs for each data fold.

 #### [3D Detection Inference](./luna16_testing.py)

 If you have a different GPU memory size than 16G, please maximize "val_patch_size" to fit the GPU you use.